Number Conservation via Particle Flow in One-dimensional Cellular Automata: Examples and diagrams

 Before we can begin to work with elementary cellular automata, I will illustrate the method by applying it to a simpler example.
-We will ``construct'' the flows for the shift rule $\hat \sigma^3$ with the methods of Theorem~\ref{thm:half-flows-recursion}.
-We will do it for the minimal state set with capacity $C = 1$, i.\,e.\ the set $\Sigma = \{ 0, 1 \}$, so that every cell contains at most one particle.
-The diagrams for the computations are shown in Figure~\ref{fig:sigma-3}.
+We will now construct a flow function $f$ for which the half-flow $\fmax_0$ takes the largest possible value.
+We will do this for the minimal state set with capacity $C = 1$, i.\,e.\ the set $\Sigma = \{ 0, 1 \}$, so that every cell contains at most one particle.
+The diagrams for the computation are shown in Figure~\ref{fig:sigma-3}.

-We can represent every shift rule $\sigma^\ell$ by a flow function $f\colon \Sigma^\ell \to \{0, \dots \ell \}$, with $f(w) = \# w$ for all $w$.
-Such a function, with $\ell = 3$ and $C = 1$, appears at the bottom of Figure~\ref{fig:sigma-3}.
-In it, the dots are values of the flow function, the numbers at the left are the possible strengths of the flows, and the strings at the bottoms are the neighbourhoods.
-(They are ordered lexicographically by their mirror-images.)
-The rightmost dot then expresses the fact that $f(111) = 3$, and the dot left of it that $f(011) = 2$.

-The boxes, or rather their upper and lower edges, represent the half-flows.
-The innermost box at the right, for example, stands for the values of $\fmin_2(11)$ and $\fmax_2(11)$.
-It is contained in the box for $\fmin_1(1)$ and $\fmax_1(1)$, which itself is contained in the box for $\fmin_0$ and $\fmax_0$.

-The other three box diagrams in Figure~\ref{fig:sigma-3} describe the construction of this flow function according to Theorem~\ref{thm:flow-construction}.
-It construction begins with the topmost diagram and must obey the following rules.
-In them, we will call a box that represents $\fmin_k(v)$ and $\fmax_k(v)$ for some $v$ a \emph{$k$-box}. \begin{itemize} \item All $k$-boxes except the outermost must be drawn directly inside a $(k+1)$-box.
-This ensures that the conditions $\fmin_k(v_{1:k}) \leq \fmin_{k+1}(v)$ and $\fmax_{k+1}(v) \leq \fmax_k(v_{1:k})$ of~\eqref{eq:constr-fmin-longer} and~\eqref{eq:constr-fmax-longer} are satisfied. \item The maximal height of a $k$-box is $\ell - k$.
-This ensures that~\eqref{eq:constr-fmin-fmax} is satisfied. \item The upper edge of a $k$-box is not higher than the highest particle content of the neighbourhoods that it contains.

-This ensures~\eqref{eq:constr-fmax-bounds} because the $k$-box for $\fmax_k(v)$ contains all neighbourhoods of the form $u v$ with $u \in \Sigma^{\ell-k}$, and their highest particle content is therefore $(\ell - k)C + \# v$, as required in the inequality. \item Finally we need to make sure that the conditions $\fmin_{k+1}(v) \leq \fmin_k(v_{0:k}) + \# v_k$ and $\fmax_k(v_{0:k}) - \#^c v_k \leq \fmax_{k+1}(v)$ of~\eqref{eq:constr-fmin-longer} and~\eqref{eq:constr-fmax-longer} are satisfied.
-This is done with help of the thin lines with arrows that appear in the first three diagrams.
-There are two kinds of them, one with an upwards-pointing arrow and one with a downwards-pointing array.
-We will call them the \emph{up-arrow} and \emph{down-arrow} lines.

-The two up-arrow lines in each innermost $(k+1)$-box in a diagram mark the minimal heights that the upper edges of the $k$-boxes may have that will be drawn inside the $(k+1)$-box in the next step.
-The down-arrow lines mark the maximal heights of their lower edges in a similar way.